ResiSense/ResiSense.github.io/DEV-WIKI.md

 > 7. Run `node --version` to check that Node.js has been installed correctly, you should see the version number

 ## Install recommended VSCode extensions
-> It is recommended to install the following extensions for VSCode:
-> - `GitHub.vscode-pull-request-github` for easier pull request management
-> - `ritwickdey.LiveServer` for live previewing of the site
->
 > 1. Open the extensions sidebar with `Ctrl` + `Shift` + `X`
-> 2. Search for the extension ID and click install
+> 2. Search for `@recommended` and install all the recommended extensions

 ## Clone the repository
 > 1. In file explorer, create a new folder for the repository and navigate into it